-When falls the sunlight through the trees in rich and fairy lines !
-I see it dancing on its way, I hear its voice o
+The gentle stream! the happy stream! that through the greenwood shines!
+When falls the sunlight through the trees in ric and tairy lines!
+I see it dancing on its way, I hear its voice of and worn my heart, depart,

-I feel the summer breeze that plays its bordering flowers among !
+I feel the summer breeze that plays its bordering flowers among!

--for me !
+-- for me!
+The gentle stream ! the happy stream ! though sad

-The gentle stream ! the happy stream ! though sad and worn my heart, ness back to me, I'll never roam, as once I roam'd, as careless and
+And calm and holy thoughts would shed their moonlight o'er my mind, And, wandering by its course again, lost happiness ness back to me, I'll never roam, as once I roam'd, as careless and